AHSC Policy on Management of Research Projects

-For non-commercial studies, the Trust costs MUST be obtained from the ICH Trust Team using their non-commercial costing tool for all applications.
+For non-commercial studies, where the college is using ICHT, the Trust costs MUST be obtained from the ICH Trust Team using their "Non-commercial costing tool" for ALL applications.
 Please email email@example.com to obtain this as early as possible in your application process.
-(The title of your email should include "non-commercial costing request")
+(The title of your email should include "Non-commercial costing request")

 Once the non-commerical costing has been created by one of the ICH Trust Team, it will be approved by the relevant Divisional Research Manager (DRM) for each clinical division and returned to the requestor.

-Upon receipt of an approved costing, this MUST be attached to InfoEd and/or sent to the JRO team by email.
+Upon receipt of an approved costing, this MUST be attached to InfoEd by the person who is creating and submitting the proposal.

-At award stage, these costs will form part of the ICHT Funding Letter for single site studies - please see Research Partners and Subcontractors section below.
+At award stage, these costs will form part of the ICHT Funding Letter for single site studies only - please see Raising Purchases Orders section below.

-For other Trusts which do not form part of ICHT, please view the HRA section above.
+For other Trusts which do not form part of ICHT, please view the HRA (Health Research Authority) - Statement of Activities (SoA) section above.